All About Utilities Meter Readers

 - Mapping software

-What education is needed to be an Utilities Meter Reader?
+What education or degrees do I need to become an Utilities Meter Reader?

 The table below shows the approximate number of Utilities Meter Readers employed by various industries.